-This section provides information on how the projections in the Agricultural Outlook are generated.
-First, a general description of the agricultural baseline projections and the Outlook report is given.
-Second, the compilation of a consistent set of the assumptions on macroeconomic projections is discussed in more detail.
-Section 3 provides reference to the underlying Aglink-Cosimo model, while the last section explains how a partial stochastic analysis is performed with the Aglink-Cosimo model.
+This annex provides information on how the projections in the Agricultural Outlook are generated.
+First, it provides a general description of the different elements and timeline of the process leading to the agricultural baseline projections and the OECD-FAO Agricultural Outlook publication each year.
+Second, it discusses the consistent assumptions made on the projections of exogenous macroeconomic variables.
+Third, it provides reference to the underlying Aglink-Cosimo model.
+Finally, it explains how a partial stochastic analysis is performed with the Aglink-Cosimo model.